-Business mentoring is a process that involves communication, with a focus on developing the whole person.
+Mentoring is a process that involves communication, with a focus on developing the whole person in the given situation.
 Techniques include:

 - Accompanying: making a commitment to participate in the learning process, side-by-side.

 - Sowing: This is necessary when a suggestion may not be understood or even acceptable at first, but will make sense and have value to the mentee when the situation requires it.